TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/StaticRoutes.rst

     :language: yaml
     :caption: config/sites/<some_site>/config.yaml | typo3conf/sites/<some_site>/config.yaml

-This would enable to you to reach the files at :samp:`https://example.org/example.svg` and :samp:`https://example.org/favicon.ico`.
+This enables you to reach the files at :samp:`https://example.org/example.svg` and :samp:`https://example.org/favicon.ico`.

 TYPO3 URL (t3://)